The Input Format

 (+ (/ 1 x) (/ 1 (* 6 (pow x 3)))))

-Herbie will only use the :spec expression to evaluate error, not to search for accurate expressions.
+Herbie will use the :spec expression to evaluate error, but use body expression as a starting-point for finding more accurate expressions.

 Preconditions